villafue/Capstone_2_MovieLens/README.md

 [[Conclusion Section]](https://colab.research.google.com/github/villafue/Capstone_2_MovieLens/blob/main/MovieLens.ipynb#conclusion)

-1. The following is a table of the best recommenders from each section:
+The following is a table of the best recommenders from each section, ordered by RMSE:

 ```
 Algorithm         RMSE       MAE        HR         cHR        ARHR       Coverage   Diversity  Novelty